Yubico/webauthn-sign-kem-extensions/README.md

 ## Introduction

-These extensions enable Relying Parties to sign arbitrary data and perform key agreement using public key protocols, such as Diffie-Hellman.
+These extensions enable Relying Parties to sign arbitrary data and use key encapsulation mechanisms (KEM) using public key protocols.
 Both extensions also support the [Asynchronous Remote Key Generation (ARKG)][arkg] protocol, enabling public key generation to be delegated to a party without giving that party access to any corresponding private keys.